Neloy-Barman/Linux-Basics-For-Hackers/task-action-pair-gen-sys-prompt.md

 ```
 ### OUTPUT
 ````
-- Checking Logged in User
+- Check the logged in user
   ```bash
     whomai
   ```